Pressio/SHAW/website/content/index.rst

             * The code implements what we call "rank-1" and "rank-2" formulations:

                 * rank-1:
-                    * the discretized state variables are stored in a 1D array
+                    * the discretized state variables and forcing are stored in 1D arrays
-                    * this formulation is used to simulate a problem for a *single forcing* term
+                    * this is used to simulate the case of a *single forcing realization*

                 * rank-2:
-                    * the discretized state variables are stored in a rank-2 tensor (i.e. a matrix)
+                    * the discretized state variables and forcing are stored in rank-2 tensors (i.e. matrices)
-                    * this formulation is useful to simulate the evolution for *multiple forcing* terms simultaneously.
-The rank-2 formulation has an advantage from a computational standpoint because it has higher computational intensity.
+                    * this is useful to simultaneously solve the wave dyanmics for *multiple forcing realizations* (e.g. multiple source locations and/or periods).
+		      This rank-2 formulation has an advantage from a computational standpoint because it has higher computational intensity.

             * We use the velocity-shear formulation in an axi-symmetric domain, leading to a so-called 2.5 dimensional model.